-Condition: Disorders of language, speech, and swallowing include aphasia, which is disturbance of language skills as the result of brain damage; apraxia of speech, which is a disorder of movements involved in speaking; dysarthria, which includes difficulty in pronouncing words due to muscle paralysis or weakness; and dysphagia, which is a swallowing disorder that makes eating solid foods difficult.
+Condition: Disorders of language, speech, and swallowing include aphasia, which is disturbance of language skills as the result of brain damage; apraxia of speech, which is a disorder of movements involved in speaking; dysarthria, which includes difficulty in pronouncing words clearly due to muscle paralysis or weakness; and dysphagia, which is a swallowing disorder that makes eating and drinking difficult and potentially unsafe.

 Background: Communication disorders affect 14 million people in the United States and are most commonly associated with stroke.
 A swallowing disorder is estimated to occur in 60% of long-term health care facility residents and 30% of general medicine inpatients.